martijnhoekstra/spray-cookies/README.md

 spray-cookies
 =============

+IMPORTANT: THIS REPO IS ABANDONED
+Please feel free to use it if it's useful to you, but it's three years old now, has not been built against newer scala versions or spray releases, and I have no interest in doing so.

+I will delete this repo in 2018 (that's in 12 months), so if it's still of use to you, I advice you to fork.

 A cookiejar exploration for spray-client

 spray-cookies implements a cookiejar that can be plugged in to a spray-client pipeline.
 The cookiejar itself is mutable so that it remembers the current state